Owen Jones

-Owen Jones (born 8 August 1984) is a left-wing British newspaper columnist, commentator, journalist, author and political activist.
+Owen Jones (born 8 August 1984) is an English newspaper columnist, author and left-wing political activist.
 He writes a column for The Guardian and contributes to the New Statesman, Tribune, and The National and was previously a columnist for The Independent.
 He has two weekly web series, The Owen Jones Show and The Owen Jones Podcast.

 Early life and education

 Jones was born in Sheffield and raised in Stockport, where he attended Bramhall High School and Ridge Danyers Sixth Form College.
 He read History at University College, Oxford, and graduated in 2005.
 His mother is British computer scientist Ruth Aylett and his father, Robert Jones, was a union organiser.
 They met through their membership in the Militant tendency, a Trotskyist group within the Labour Party.
 Robert Jones developed prostate cancer, and died in 2018.

 Before entering journalism, he worked as a trade union lobbyist and a parliamentary researcher for the Labour Party MP John McDonnell.
-At one point he was also hired by the historian Eric Hobsbawm to index and archive his papers.
+At one point, he was also hired by the historian Eric Hobsbawm to index and archive his papers.